Fiscal Sponsorship

 I have a technical question or problem with the form.
 Can you help me?

-Please note that the Burning Man office will be closed from Christmas Eve through New Year’s Day and we will be unable to respond to inquiries at that time.
+Please note that the Burning Man office will be closed from December 24 through January 1 and we may be unable to respond to inquiries at that time.

 What are the technical requirements for submitting a form?
 Can I submit it from my phone?

-We’re not set up for you to be able to submit via a mobile device, such as a phone or a tablet.
-Please use a computer and a recent version of a major web browser (we have tested the forms on recent versions of Chrome, Safari, Firefox, and Internet Explorer).
+Unfortunately, you cannot submit via a mobile device, such as a phone or a tablet.
+Please use a computer and a recent version of a major web browser (e.g. Chrome, Safari, or Firefox).
 You must have JavaScript enabled in your web browser.
 Usually, this is on by default.

 Who do I contact with further questions?

-After fully reading the FAQs and other art materials on this website, you can send any other questions to us via the help desk form.
-Please note that the Burning Man office will be closed from Christmas Eve through New Year’s Day and we are unable to respond to inquiries during that time.
+After fully reading the FAQs and other art materials on this website, you can send any other questions to us via our help desk form.
+Please note that the Burning Man office will be closed from December 24 through January 1 and we are unable to respond to inquiries during that time.

 If you are interested in applying for a grant, please see our Letter of Intent submission guidelines.